noaione/nao-manga-rls/README.md

 - Chainsaw Man (v09)
 - Medaka Kuroiwa is Impervious to My Charms (v01)
 - My Deer Friend Nekotan (v01)
+- The Ice-Guy and His Cool Female Colleague (Taken over by someone else)

+Anything in Dropped means I already ripped it once, but I dropped it.

 You can find it on a certain cat website.